Finding normal binary floating-point factors efficiently: Analyzing the error

 and since $Z$ is a floating-point interval, it follows that $x \otimes \RU(z/x) \in Z$.
 Therefore $x$ is feasible for $Z$.

 We have thus shown the result for positive $x$ and $y$.
-If either $x$ or $y$ is negative instead, then by \Cref{lem:feas-closed-under-negation}, $\abs{y}$ is feasible for $Z$, and by the above result, so is $\abs{x}$.
-Therefore, applying \Cref{lem:feas-closed-under-negation} again, we find that $x$ is feasible for $Z$ and hence the result holds in all cases. \end{proof}
+Now, suppose instead that $y$ is negative ($x$ can have any sign).
+Then $\abs{y}$ is feasible for $Z$ by \Cref{lem:feas-closed-under-negation}, and thus $\abs{x}$ is feasible for $Z$ by the earlier result.
+Therefore $\abs{x}$ is feasible for $Z$ regardless of the sign of $y$, and hence by \Cref{lem:feas-closed-under-negation}, so is $x$. \end{proof} The following theorem allows us to reduce the question of finding feasible numbers to that of finding plausible numbers, when applicable: \begin{theorem} Let $Z \subseteq \overline{\floats}$ be a floating-point interval, and let $x \in \floats^*$ and $z \in Z$.
+Let